Recent news

 Anna is a PDRA who recently passed her PhD.
 She is screening against a number of different bacterial targets to develop UTI diagnostics on an EPSRC grant, and uses numerous techniques including phage display, protein expression, molecular biology, and immuno-detection methods.

 Brian started his PhD in 2023.
-His research is focused on isolated Affimer reagents against against allosteric sites on Aurora A. He is funded by the BBSRC and is using phage display, protein biochemistry, structural biology and cell biology in his studies.
+His research is focused on isolated Adhiron reagents against against allosteric sites on Aurora A. He is funded by the BBSRC and is using phage display, protein biochemistry, structural biology and cell biology in his studies.

 Lucy started her PhD in 2023.
-Her research is focused on characterising the Affimer reagents that block Ras nanoclustering and developing small molecule inhibitors.
+Her research is focused on characterising the Adhiron reagents that block Ras nanoclustering and developing small molecule inhibitors.
 She is using a range of techniques including phage display, biochemical assays, and structural biology in her studies.